LunarTulip/basalt-ebook-reader/docs/Roadmap.md

 - Add style editor.
     - Allow users to edit reader styles, both on a global basis and on a per-book basis, and including the option to override book styles or not for each style the users define.
     - Also allow library style to be edited separately from book style.
-- Support graceful fallbacks in the face of ill-formed EPUBs.

 Medium-term (next steps after release):